Bolivian Army Cliffhanger

 - The mission "Of Their Own Accord" in Modern Warfare 2 ends with the US Army Rangers boarding a Blackhawk to cover the evacuation of civilians from a warzone.
 After gunning down multiple Russian gunners, the helicopter is shot down, and your character, Pvt.
 Ramirez, wakes up inside the wreckage as Russian troops are closing in, you run out of ammo, and Cpl.
 Dunn gets shot.
 The next few mission takes place on the other side of the world, with an entirely different protagonist.
 Then we are sent back to Ramirez, Foley, and Dunn, who thanks to the timely actions of the other protagonist and his squad, survives.

 - Episode 4 of The Walking Dead Season Two ends with the survivors in a Mexican Standoff between another Russian group.
-Amazingly, no one in your group dies from it.
+Rebecca starts to turn, causing either Clementine or Kenny to shoot her, then the Russian group opens fire.
+Smash to Black.
+No one in Clem's group dies in the ensuing battle, but Luke gets grazed in the leg, which proves to be his doom later on.

 - Phantasy Star II ended like this, with Lutz transporting the other members of your party to the your location to aid you in fighting a HORDE of Earthmen after defeating the final boss.
 Kind of a stupid thing to do in retrospect because the only people that actually know what really happened on the ship and with Mother Brain are (you guessed it) the members of your party, and with them all (possibly) dead, no one would be able to tell the world the truth.